Nordstrom Cites Progress in Q2 But Lowers 2022 Forecast

 “We delivered solid results in the second quarter, with top-line growth, increased profitability and continued progress in our strategic initiatives,” Erik Nordstrom, chief executive officer of Nordstrom Inc., said in a statement.
 “While our quarterly results were consistent with our previous outlook, customer traffic and demand decelerated significantly beginning in late June, predominantly at Nordstrom Rack.
 We are adjusting our plans and taking action to navigate this dynamic in the short term, including aligning inventory and expenses to recent trends, and we remain confident in our ability to deliver on our long-term strategic and financial goals.”

+Other areas highlighted were capital investments, primarily in supply chain and technology capabilities, and priorities in reducing leverage and returning cash to shareholders, and taking a “measured” approach to share repurchases.

+Another important initiative is at Rack, where the merchandise is being repositioned to increase the supply of premium brands and the marketing is being focused more on growing awareness of the off-price brand.
+Ninety percent of the top brands sold at the full-line Nordstrom department stores are sold at Rack, and last quarter, sales of the top 100 brands at Rack increased 17 percent.
+The strategy involves shifting away from lower price points items that have not resonated with customers.

-In the second quarter, men’s apparel had the strongest growth versus 2021, and shoes, women’s apparel and beauty also had double-digit growth, as customers updated their wardrobes and returned to occasions.
+In a recap of category performance during the second quarter, executives said that men’s apparel had the strongest growth versus 2021, and shoes, women’s apparel and beauty also had double-digit growth, as customers updated their wardrobes and returned to occasions.
 At the Anniversary event, sales increased 5 percent.

 The timing shift of the Anniversary Sale, with one day falling into the third quarter of 2022 versus roughly one week in 2021, had a positive impact on net sales of approximately 200 basis points compared with the second quarter of 2021.

-“We elevated the customer experience and increased engagement during this year’s Anniversary Sale, and we’re proud of our team’s execution and dedication to customers,” said Pete Nordstrom, president and chief brand officer.
+“We elevated the customer experience and increased engagement during this year’s Anniversary Sale, and we’re proud of our team’s execution and dedication to customers,” said Pete Nordstrom.
 “As we look to the second half of the year, we are aggressively right-sizing our inventory while investing in supply chain and merchandising capabilities that will benefit us in 2023 and beyond.”

 In its revised outlook Nordstrom is now projecting 5 to 7 percent revenue growth for 2022.
 Previously, the Seattle-based company projected 6 to 8 percent growth.

-Earning per share, excluding the impact of any share repurchase activity, is projected at $2.30 to $2.60, versus the previous forecast of $3.38 to $3.68 per share.
+Earnings per share, excluding the impact of any share repurchase activity, are projected at $2.30 to $2.60, versus the previous forecast of $3.38 to $3.68 a share.

 Adjusted EPS, excluding share repurchases, is seen at $2.30 to $2.60 versus the earlier projection for $3.20 to $3.50 per share.